 The Board, through the Development Committee and the Board Chair, is responsible for the gift acceptance policy.
 This responsibility cannot be delegated or waived.

-6.03.02 Gift Acceptance Policy
+- 6.03.02 Gift Acceptance Policy - a.

-a.
 Unrestricted, outright gifts of cash, check, credit card, and publicly traded securities do not require approval.
-Routine gifts are accepted and administered through the Associate Vice President for Development, with final authority to accept routine gifts residing with the Chair and Executive Vice President.

 Unrestricted gifts shall be encouraged unless: